couchbaselabs/Linq2Couchbase/docs/string-handling.md

 # String Handling

+> [NOTE]
+> The documetation has been updated to reflect that the product name for N1QL has been changed to SQL++, however, the source itself may still use the name N1QL.

-Many .Net string operations are supported by N1QL, and can be used directly in your LINQ queries.
+Many .Net string operations are supported by SQL++, and can be used directly in your LINQ queries.

 ## Supported String Operations